curtislarson/beers/README.md

 ## Trip Data

 Fortunately i've been a member of [Nomad List](https://nomadlist.com/) for quite a few years and have kept my travel profile up to date.
-They allow you to export all your trips to a `.csv` file which just needed a bit of data cleaning before I could integrate it into the map.
-This wasn't completely necessary but it does give a nice overall view and separation of different parts of my travel that I otherwise would have had to construct manually from checkin data.
-The data only goes back 3 or so years though.
+They allow you to export all your trips to a `json` file which just needed a bit of data cleaning before I could integrate it.

+At the moment it's currently being used for the "Select A Trip" dropdown filter.
+You select a trip in the dropdown and it will filter all the currently displayed checkins on both the map and the list view to only the ones contained in that list.
+It also will set the map view to the `lat`/`lng` coordinates of that trip.

+The data only goes back 3 or so years though so I'll need to backfill some of the location ata at some point.
+Likely just in my nomadlist profile so I don't have to include any extra data handling logic.

 ## TODO